|

 Hair

 COCONUT OIL!
 To shield your hair from damage and absorbing colour, apply a generous amount of coconut oil beforehand.
 This will create a protective barrier and make it easier to wash out the colours later.
 (I wish I’d put more in my hair.
-Even though my hair still held onto the yellow tones, those who didn’t use the oil still had multicoloured hair when we left India almost a week later.)
+While my light hair still held onto subtle yellow tones, those who didn’t use the oil still had vibrant multicoloured hair when we left India almost a week later.)

-Along with the oil, tying your hair up in a bun or platting it into braids can prevent tangling and too much colour getting into your hair.
+Along with the oil, tie your hair up in a bun, plait or braid it to help prevent tangling and too much colour getting into your hair.
 You can also wear a hat, scarf or bandana to protect your scalp and hairline.

 Keep in mind that blonde hair (especially dyed blonde hair) will likely absorb more colour than undyed hair, while colours will just be less prominent in darker hair.
 My dyed blonde hair seemed to absorb the yellow tones more than anything else, which possibly could’ve been fixed by some purple shampoo.